-- 1. Install any options or cables previously removed to access the TPM connector.

-- 2. Install the access panel.
+- 1. Install any options or cables previously removed to access the TPM connector. - 2.
+Install the access panel.

 - 3. Do one of the following:

-- a.
-Install the server in the rack, if necessary.
+- Slide or install the server into the rack.

-- b.
-Install the server in the enclosure.
+- Install the server into the enclosure.

 - 4. Power up the server.

 - a.
 Connect the power cords (rack and tower servers).

 - b.
 Press the Power On/Standby button.